nagasivaravuri/M1_Application_Election_System/1_Requirements/Readme.md

 Electing of candidates 20 years ago:

 -people need to give thumb-impresssion on paper for voting.

 -There is a special team for counting.

 -Result gets declared after few days.

 Electing of candidates 10 years ago:

 -Ballot paper voting is followed.

 -special team for counting votes.

--Declaration of result in days
+-Declaration of result in days.

 Electing of candidates now:

 -Now a days mostly voting on computer taking place.

 -No team alloted for counting.System generates the winner.

 -Result decleration in hours.

 ## 4W and 1H